circleci/circleci-docs/jekyll/_cci2/faq.md

 Builds often freeze due to syntax errors in `config.yml`.

-Cancel the build, check your `config.yml` for proper indents, and ensure that all jobs and steps have the required keys.
+Cancel the build, check your `config.yml` for proper indentation, and ensure that all jobs and steps have the required keys.

 ## Can I use CircleCI 2.0 without creating base images?